Kayleigh van Dooren: Twente

 Van Dooren joined Twente in June 2021 on a two-year deal.
 On 27 August 2021, she scored on her league debut against Alkmaar in a 8–0 win.
 She scored a hat-trick against Heerenveen on 16 October 2022.
-She tore her anterior cruciate ligament in a November 2022 match against Excelsior.
+She tore her anterior cruciate ligament in a match against Excelsior in November 2022.
 On 31 May 2023, she signed a two-year contract extension with the club.
 After being out injured for 15 months, she returned to the pitch in February 2024.
-On 31 August 2024, she scored a hat trick, helping Twente win their third consecutive Dutch Women's Super Cup in a 6–1 win against Ajax.
+On 31 August 2024, she scored a hat-trick, helping Twente win their third consecutive Dutch Women's Super Cup in a 6–1 win against Ajax.

 During the 2024–25 UEFA Women's Champions League, van Dooren scored nine goals in the qualifying rounds and group stage matches.
 Despite her team's elimination in the group stage, she finished the campaign as the second top scorer, behind Clàudia Pina.
 In March 2025, it was confirmed that she would leave Twente in June 2025 upon the expiry of her contract.
 She scored 20 goals in her final season with the club across all competitions, helping Twente to become the first women's side in the Netherlands to achieve a domestic treble of league, national cup, and super cup.

 AC Milan

-On 31 July 2025, Van Dooren joined Italian club AC Milan on a two-year contract until June 2027.
+On 31 July 2025, van Dooren joined Italian club AC Milan on a two-year contract until June 2027.
+She scored her first goal for the club on 14 September 2025 in a 2–1 win against Ternana.

+Roma

+On 28 August 2026, van Dooren joined Roma on a three-year contract until June 2029.
+She scored her first goal for the club a week later, on 5 September, in a 3–0 win against Fiorentina.

 International career

 Van Dooren has represented Netherlands at various youth levels.
 In February 2022, she received her first call-up to the Netherlands national team for the 2022 Tournoi de France.
-She made her debut on 19 February in a 3–0 win against Finland.
+She made her debut on 19 February 2022 in a 3–0 win against Finland.

 Personal life

-Van Dooren completed her master's degree in Business Administration from the University of Twente.
+Van Dooren completed her master's degree in business administration from the University of Twente.
+Apart from her mother tongue Dutch, she is also fluent in English and Italian.
 She is of Indonesian descent through her grandmother.